 With his third paycheck he bought his first property – a summer cottage.

-1968 Roger became Sweden’s youngest lecturer at Chalmers University of Technology in Gothenburg.
+In 1968, Roger became Sweden’s youngest lecturer at Chalmers University of Technology in Gothenburg.

-In 1985 Roger was the first in the world to sell fiscal declaration programs.
+In 1985, Roger was the first in the world to sell fiscal declaration programs.

-In 1994 Roger bought properties in Gothenburg, Helsingborg and Trollhättan.
+In 1994, Roger bought properties in Gothenburg, Helsingborg and Trollhättan.

 The Foundation has made several records in donations for people in need throughout the world.